Luz Noceda: Season 2

-Luz discovers from the Echo Mouse that Titan's Blood is needed to create a temporary portal home, which can be found on Eclipse Lake.
+Luz discovers from the Echo Mouse that Titan's Blood is needed to create a temporary portal and can be found on Eclipse Lake.
 Eda and King offer to get it for her, and Amity tags along, wanting to prove she is a good girlfriend for Luz.
 Luz worries for their well-being, and she joyfully embraces Amity when they return, happy that she is safe.
 With the Blood recovered, Eda and King create a temporary portal for Luz to check on her mother, Camila.
-She discovers that a shape-shifting Basilisk, named Vee, has been living her life back in the Human Realm.
-Luz learns that Vee escaped the Boiling Isles, as her species was being experimented upon by the Emperor's Coven.
-With the help of Camila, Luz rescues Vee from a demon-crazed curator.
+She discovers that a shape-shifting Basilisk, named Vee, has been impersonating her in the Human Realm after escaping experimentation by the Emperor's Coven.
 Luz reveals that staying in the Boiling Isles was her own choice, but promises Camila to stay in the Human Realm once she manages another way to come back, leaving Camila devastated.

 After collaborating with Amity in assisting and later defeating Kikimora with her own personal business, Amity shows Luz her phone, which she left behind at school, playing a video Luz recorded for Camila.
 Luz finally explains her situation to her mother, and they promise to maintain themselves together throughout the journey.
 Luz resolves to meet with Philip personally after learning from Eda that time-traveling puddles exist.
 With the help of Lilith, they travel to Philip's era through a puddle.
 However, they end up having to defeat Philip after he betrays them, leaving Luz guilty of having been blinded by her admiration for him.
 Luz agrees to help Amity in a competition, but Amity notices Luz is acting differently.
 Luz reveals to Amity that her father died a long time ago, and on his death anniversary, she spends the day with her mother.
 However, she will be unable to accompany Camila this year.
 They send flowers tied to a balloon into the night sky, in the hopes that they will reach the Human Realm.
 Luz and Hunter end up trapped inside Belos' mind.
-There, Luz discovers not just the whole truth about Belos, but also discovering his true identity as Philip Wittebane.
-After being saved by Eda and King, Hunter is left shaken at what he has discovered and runs away while Luz feels guilty as she realizes that all the events that have transpired were indirectly caused by her.
-She tells Eda, Hooty, and King about the things she saw on Belos' mind, but does not mention his real name or reveal her actions.
-Luz, King, and Hooty travel to a village inhabited by beings similar to King, who call themselves the Titan Trappers.
-Luz and Hooty learn from talking with the elder of the village, Bill, that King is actually the son of the original Titan.
-Bill orders the village to sacrifice him, but Luz and Hooty save him, destroying the entrance portal as they escape.
+There, Luz discovers that Belos is Philip Wittebane and that her actions in the past inadvertently allowed Belos to rise to power.